labex-labs/open-source-labs/git/30-seconds-of-git/lab-rewind-n-commits/step1.md

 As a developer, you have been working on a project and have made several commits.
 However, you realize that the last few commits contain errors and you need to go back to a previous version of your code.
 You need to use Git to rewind your commits and get back to the previous version of your code.

-To complete this lab, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.Follow these steps:
+To complete this lab, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
+Follow these steps:

 1. Clone the repository to your local machine:
 ```shell